-Demand offset 1x017 The desired flow temperature in heating circuit 1 can be influenced demand for a desired flow temperature from another controller (sla another circuit. , or circuit 2)
+Demand offset 1x017

+The desired flow temperature in heating circuit 1 can be influenced by the demand for a desired flow temperature from another controller (slave) or another circuit.

-OFF: The desired flow temperature in circuit 1 is not influenced by the demand of any other controller (slave value in 'Demand offset', if the demand of the slave / circuit 2 is higher.
+OFF: The desired flow temperature in circuit 1 is not influenced by the demand of any other controller (slave or circuit 2).